 Sweet and savory pan-seared salmon topped with sautéed shrimp in cajun butter sauce.
 Salmon New Orleans is an unforgettable 30 minute meal your family will crave!
 Cook for 4 even if there are fewer as I will tend to save two or three for lunches or leftovers for dinner.

 salt and pepper, to taste

-1 pound large shrimp, peeled and de-veined
+1 pound large uncooked shrimp, peeled and de-veined

 2 tablespoons honey

-½ teaspoon salt
+1/2 teaspoon salt

 1 teaspoon garlic powder